rwxganta/fauxica-project/README.md

 - This was my first time using Grid.
 Got kinda lost trying to understand the grid lines but I did fine.

-- Really have to come back to the code later and fix those images in the grid, 'cause I don't thing they should be background-images, but image elements on HTML.
+- ~~Really have to come back to the code later and fix those images in the grid. 'cause I don't thing they should be background-images, but image elements on HTML.~~ Fix the images and add those transtition effects on hover but ended up leaving the images as background-images, just because u.u